-From a very Southern Californian start to life, born in Glendale and raised in Palms and then Santa Ana, followed by undergraduate years at Oxy in Eagle Rock, I began my adult years in the Bay Area as a high school teacher while getting my first M.A. – in education at Stanford.
-In my 20s and 30s, I had employment digressions into everything from waitressing in Woodstock to the business world of financial investment, from French camping club and Danish youth hostel work to editing and writing, but most of my work life, from my 20s through my 40s, was in the realm of education (4 years teaching high school English and American Studies, 2 years teaching and writing books for teaching English in Brazil, 3 years teaching ESL and linguistics at USC, 6 years teaching family communication studies at the University of Illinois Urbana-Champaign) or research (6 years doing field work in Southern California families as part of a team of researchers at USC and UCLA on communication patterns in both upper and lower income Southern California families).
+From a very Southern Californian start to life, born in Glendale and raised in Palms and then Santa Ana, followed by undergraduate years at Oxy (Occidental College) in Eagle Rock, I began my adult years in the San Francisco Bay Area as a high school teacher while getting my first M.A. – in education at Stanford.
+From my 20s into my 50s, most of my work life was in the realm of education (4 years teaching high school English and American Studies, 2 years teaching and writing books for teaching English in Brazil, 3 years teaching ESL and linguistics at USC, 6 years teaching family communication studies at the University of Illinois Urbana-Champaign) or research (6 years doing field work in Southern California families as part of a team of researchers at USC and UCLA on communication patterns in both upper and lower income Southern California families).
+In my 20s and 30s, I had some intermittent employment digressions into everything from political campaigning and working for Common Cause to try to get money and corruption out of politics, to waitressing in Woodstock, NY and Camden, Maine, to one year in the business world of financial investment, to a year of traveling over Europe and into Morocco and Turkey with a French camping club, becoming overnight a Danish youth hostel assistant director, which mostly entailed feeding a conference of visiting German and Greek Buddhists.
+So many rich immersions and perspective-broadening adventures along the way, and interlaced throughout were passions and energies invested in photography and writing and editing.
 These earlier threads of my life are still alive in the lens they provide me for appreciating a broad range of family and education dynamics that invariably come to bear in the process of therapy.

-Overlaying life experiences in marriage, divorce, and godparenting from which I draw much inspiration for my role as therapist, those years also found me navigating independently – living, working, and extensively traveling in – a multiplicity of geographies and cultures, learning not just other languages but other ways of being and doing life -- particularly in Brazil and France, as well as Copenhagen, Morocco, Greece, Spain, and Portugal, and in far reaches of the U.S. from Kaua`i to Maine, and Woodstock, New York City, D.C., and Urbana, Illinois in between.
+Overlaying my life experiences in marriage, divorce, and godparenting from which I draw much inspiration about family life for my role as therapist, those years also found me navigating independently in a multiplicity of geographies and cultures, learning not just other languages but other ways of being and doing life -- particularly in Brazil and France, as well as Copenhagen, Morocco, Greece, Spain, and Portugal, and in far reaches of the U.S. from Kaua`i to Maine, and Woodstock, New York City, D.C., and Urbana, Illinois in between.
 Eventually a second and true marriage has meant that, by the time I became therapist, I had experienced both the kind of marriage that didn't work and now one that does.
-This immersion in singlehood as well as both sides of marriage significantly contributes to my frame of reference and antenna not only in couples therapy but also in individual therapy where relationships, or the lack thereof, are often a key focus of attention.
+This immersion in singlehood as well as both sides of marriage significantly contributes to my frame of reference and antenna not only in couples therapy but also in individual therapy where intimate family relationships, or the lack thereof, are often a key focus of attention.

 My research into the processes of formation of self-esteem in early childhood and the roles family members play in that co-constructed dynamic led me to a dissertation examining whether and how children become narrators of their own life stories and what kind of protagonist they come to see themselves as in the course of recounting everyday experience with parents and siblings, what degree of self-determination they achieve in that crucible, as opposed to how shamed or dismissed or prone to censure they might learn to become.
 That work was already a reflection of where my highest committed interest lies and also a resource now as a therapist because of all I observed and perceived in the course of that extensive family-based research.